Telling Tremors: “Sheep Have Good Memories”

 Supported by Amarte.

-The garments used in this work are second hand, no new animal materials were sourced.
+The garments used in these works are second hand, no new animal materials were sourced.